Section Six: 1 2 3 4 5 6 7

 When you click on Edit Header, you'll jump to the Header section on the cover page:

 Notice, too, that a new tab appears at the top of Word, the Design tab.
-Locate the Navigation panel, and click Next Section (just Next and Previous in Word 2010):
+Locate the Navigation panel, and click Next Section (just Next and Previous in Word 2010 and 2013):

 When you click Next Section, you cursor will jump to the header on the second page, which is Section 2: